sohanshanbhag1502/arduino-toll-gate/README.md

 - Now download the code from [Codes folder](https://github.com/sohanshanbhag1502/arduino-toll-gate/tree/main/Codes/RFID_Servo).
 - Open the code in Arduino IDE and upload it.

-Note: To learn more about any component go to [Datasheets folder](https://github.com/sohanshanbhag1502/arduino-toll-gate/tree/main/Datasheets) and check the components datasheet.
+Note: To learn more about any component go to [Datasheets folder](https://github.com/sohanshanbhag1502/arduino-toll-gate/tree/main/Datasheets) and refer the components datasheet.